itamarhaber/redis-io-hugo/content/commands/object.md

-{
-  "title": "OBJECT",
-  "summary": "Inspect the internals of Redis objects", "group": "generic",
-  "tags": [
-    "Command",
-    "Generic"
-  ],
-  "date": "2001-02-03",
-  "lastmod": "2001-02-03",
-  "complexity": "O(1) for all the currently implemented subcommands.", "since": "2.2.3",
-  "return_summary": "Different return values are used for different subcommands.\n\n* Subcommands `refcount` and `idletime` return integers.\n* Subcommand `encoding` returns a bulk reply.\n\nIf the object you try to inspect is missing, a null bulk reply is returned.", "syntax": "subcommand [arguments ...]", "acl_categories": [
-    "keyspace",
-    "slow"
-  ]
-}

 The [OBJECT](/commands/object) command allows to inspect the internals of Redis Objects associated with keys.
 It is useful for debugging or to understand if your keys are using the specially